 Would you like more information?
 Please contact the IND.

 Do you not automatically lose your nationality?
 Does the law of the country of your nationality allow you to renounce that nationality?
 And does none of the situations where renouncing your nationality is not required apply to you?
 Then you yourself have to renounce your nationality.

 For most countries, you will not be able to give up your original nationality until you already have Dutch citizenship.
 Therefore, upon submitting your application for naturalisation you sign a declaration.
 This declaration states that you are willing to renounce the nationality you now have.

-Upon submitting your application for naturalisation you sign a declaration.
-This declaration states that you are prepared to renounce your existing nationality.
-After having become a Dutch citizen, you renounce your original nationality.
+After having become a Dutch citizen, you renounce the nationality you now have.
 This is called a renunciation procedure.
-You start this procedure with the authorities of your country of origin.
-It is often possible to do this at the consulate or embassy of your country in the Netherlands.
+You start this procedure with the authorities of the country of that nationality.
+It is often possible to do this at the consulate or embassy of that country in the Netherlands.

 After the renunciation procedure, you will receive an official declaration of renunciation of your nationality.
 You send this declaration to the IND.

 Do you have to renounce your nationality?
 And do you not do this?
 Then the IND may revoke your Dutch citizenship.